 Angel Falling Softly is an urban fantasy about the wife of a Mormon bishop who strikes a Faustian bargain with a literal Wall Street vampire to save her daughter's life.
 In the end, the price of redemption may prove weightier than either of them could have anticipated.

 In the cross-cultural romance, The Path of Dreams, the guy and the girl deal with the temptations of the flesh the way many BYU students do: by getting married.
 But even then, the spirits of their ancestors won't leave them alone until much more gets accomplished.

 Previous publications, including links to stories I wrote for The New Era and translations for Digital Manga Publishing, are listed in my bibliography.
 My translations of Fuyumi Ono's Twelve Kingdoms novels can be read on this website or downloaded as ebooks.

 Background patterns courtesy of Gokuraku Ho-Ten and Subtle Patterns.
 Corrections and clarifications are welcome.
-If you'd like to toss a few quarters into the cup, you can always buy a book (with, of course, no obligation to actually read it).
+If you'd like to toss a few quarters into the cup, you can always buy a book (and you don't even have to actually read it).